 Effect of Being in a Floodplain: The FEMA floodplain is important because any new building (or building undergoing significant remodeling) within the 100 year floodplain must comply with special provisions in the Building Code (primarily that the first floor must be above the base flood elevation).
 Additionally, federally insured mortgages on buildings in the floodplain must have flood protection insurance (premiums are generally about $300-$400 per $100,000 assessed valuation).

 Army Corps Study Findings: The Army Corps of Engineers completed a study of the Cache Creek floodplain and identified possible flood protection projects several years ago.
 The Cache Creek levees have a ten year level of protection (meaning 1/10 chance of breaching the levees each year).
 While they concluded the floodplain was more extensive than originally thought (generally the area north of Woodland Avenue from County Road 98 to East Street then generally north of Gum Avenue from East Street to County Road 102), there was little interest voiced during the related public workshops for proceeding with the projects.
 The local cost share was estimated at $10 million.
 While this study did not officially change the FEMA determination of the floodplain, it should be viewed as a matter of some concern.

-Flood Protection Initiatives: The City of Woodland, the state Department of Water Resources, and the Corps of Engineers are coordinating on a $2.5 million flood protection "Feasibility Study" to determine a preferred flood protection alternative for Cache Creek.
-The study is scheduled for completion in June 2002, with the intent of getting state, federal and local funding to begin construction in 2004.
+Flood Protection Initiatives: The City of Woodland, the state Department of Water Resources, and the Corps of Engineers are coordinating on a $3.0 million flood protection "Feasibility Study" to determine a preferred flood protection alternative for Cache Creek.
+The study is scheduled for completion in 2019.